micmejia/bible-dump/AMPC/Acts/Acts 16.md

 And she did this for many days.
 Then Paul, being sorely annoyed _and_ worn out, turned and said to the spirit within her, I charge you in the name of Jesus Christ to come out of her!
-And it came out that very [^c]moment.
+And it came out that very moment.